ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 For the community "catch all" collections, we have slightly different rules.
 We allow to move content out of community.general and community.network to other collections outside of Ansible under the following conditions:

-1. The new collection is appropriately licensed and does not require a CLA to contribute.
+1. The new collection is appropriately licensed and follows the :ref:`Contributor License Agreements <coll_cla>` policy.
 2. None of the contributors who contributed to the content in the last 6 months object in a four-week period after the plan to deprecate the module has been announced.
 3. There is a deprecation period of at least 6 months during which deprecation warnings are shown.
 The deprecation notice must mention that the content is moved to a collection outside the Ansible community package and that users need to install that collection separately.
 4. If community members or contributors bring up good reasons in these 6 months to cancel the migration, the Steering Committee will discuss these and vote on them before the content is removed.